discordjs/guide/guide/sequelize/currency.md

 };
 ```

-Like our Users model, we don't need the timestamps here, so we'll disable it.
-Unlike the Users model, however, we only set `unique` to `true` here, allowing you to change the name without affecting the primary key that joins this to the next object.
-This gets generated automatically by sequelize since we didn't set a primary key.
+Like the Users model, timestamps aren't needed here, so you can disable it.
+Unlike the Users model, however, the `unique` field is set to `true` here, allowing you to change the name without affecting the primary key that joins this to the next object.
+This gets generated automatically by sequelize since a primary key isn't set.

-The next file will be `UserItems.js`, our junction table.
+The next file will be `UserItems.js`, the junction table.

 ```js
 module.exports = (sequelize, DataTypes) => {